Skip to main content

 Input Data

-The tool expects input data in one of the following formats:
+The tool accepts input data in the form of:

 Configuration